Good News Gardens

 - LATE SUMMER/EARLY FALL – Harvesting!
 Share your bounty with your neighbors, a step towards improving community health and self-sufficiency.

-- OCTOBER – Final check-in and program evaluation with the cohort.
+- OCTOBER – Final check-in and program evaluation with your local team.